NVIDIA/TensorRT-LLM/README.md

 the example [folder](examples/bloom).
 Many more [models](#models) than BLOOM are implemented in TensorRT-LLM.
 They can be found in the [examples](./examples/) directory.

+Beyond local execution, you can also use the NVIDIA Triton Inference Server to create a production-ready deployment of your LLM as described in this [blog](https://developer.nvidia.com/blog/optimizing-inference-on-llms-with-tensorrt-llm-now-publicly-available/).

 ## Support Matrix